Biodiesel is making a difference

-But it doesn’t end there.
-Soybean farmers have been at the forefront of developing a homegrown renewable fuel that has resulted in a dramatic improvement of the air quality in the Gopher state.
+Soybean farmers in Minnesota have been at the forefront of developing a homegrown renewable fuel that has resulted in a dramatic improvement of the air quality in the state.

-Biodiesel has become an important part of the energy landscape not only in Minnesota, but across the country, too.
+Biodiesel has become an important part of the energy landscape in Minnesota and across the country.
 In just over 15 years, the biodiesel market in the U.S. has increased from about 25 million gallons to more than 2.8 billion gallons.
-Made from domestic, renewable resources such as soybean oil, biodiesel is a value-added by-product containing sources that would normally go to waste.
+Biodiesel is a value-added by-product made from domestic, renewable resources such as soybean oil.
+After the oil is extracted from soybeans, all subsequent protein is used for human and livestock consumption, leaving nothing to waste.

-According to the Diesel Technology Forum, more than 95 percent of all large, heavy-duty trucks are diesel-powered, as are a majority of medium-duty trucks.
+According to the Diesel Technology Forum, more than 95 percent of large, heavy-duty trucks are diesel-powered, as are most medium-duty trucks.
 Together, they move more than 90 percent of the nation’s freight.
 And don’t forget public transit, school buses and construction equipment.
-Things we all come in contact with every day.
+Things we all encounter every day.

 And while you may think these trucks’ massive diesel engines are an unfortunate but necessary aspect of commerce and expansion, think again.